-In terms of modern references, a book by Mark Staniforth, Material Culture and Consumer Society (2003) noted among whisky types sold in Lower Canada in the 1840s “Port Hope whisky”.
-Ian Montagne (also mentioned below) addresses aspects of brewing and distillation history in Port Hope in his 2007 Port Hope: a History.
+In terms of modern references Mark Staniforth’s Material Culture and Consumer Society (2003) noted among whisky types sold in Lower Canada in the 1840s, “Port Hope whisky”.
+Ian Montagne (also mentioned below) addressed aspects of brewing and distilling history in Port Hope in his (2007) Port Hope: a History.
 But the fame of Port Hope whisky in the 19th century, especially the secret of its appeal, has not been plumbed to our knowledge, hence our investigation.

-Looking at period sources, a letter on pioneer days in Port Hope printed in 1877 offers good insight.
-It appeared in The Guide, apparently a newspaper of the day in Port Hope.
-See here in the Port Hope History website.
-The letter provides a capsule of whisky’s fortunes in Port Hope up to that time (the emphasis is ours):
+Looking at period sources, a letter on pioneer days in Port Hope, published in 1877, offers good insight.
+It appeared in The Guide, seemingly a newspaper of the day in Port Hope.
+See further details here, in the website Port Hope History.
+The letter provided a capsule of whisky’s fortunes in Port Hope up to that time (the emphasis is ours):

 There is another subject we would fain forebear mentioning but deem it would be more reprehensible by maintaining a reticence than by giving it publicity, for it formed so strong a feature in the state of society that sociability seemed incomplete without it.
 We will, however, whisper it to the private ear of the reader.
 We have reference to the general use of whisky as a token of friendship.
 To make a visit to a friend’s residence, the whisky bottle, like the friendly pipe of the Indian, was invariably handed round; to refuse partaking of its contents would be considered an act of unfriendliness.